The Grand Duchess and the Waiter

 The Grand Duchess and the Waiter is a 1926 American silent romantic comedy film directed by Mal St. Clair and starring Florence Vidor and Adolphe Menjou.
-The film is based on a 1925 Broadway play of the same name starring stage actress Elsie Ferguson, who had recently returned to Broadway after years in the film colony.
-A print of this film is preserved at the Library of Congress.
+A “sophisticated comedy,” this Paramount production is based on a stage play by Alfred Savoir entitled La Grande-duchesse et le garcon d'etage (1924).

 Plot

-As described in a film magazine review, a Paris millionaire becomes infatuated with a grand duchess.
-Ignored in his efforts to meet her, he becomes a floor-waiter in the suite which the royal guests occupy.
-He fails miserably in this job and the grand duchess, to punish him, makes him a member of her cortege, and assigns him to very menial labor.
+A Russian Grand Duchess, Xenia (Florence Vidor) has taken rooms in a lavish Paris hotel, an emigré fleeing the Bolshevik Revolution.
+She begins selling her jewels to maintain her lifestyle.
+The wealthy Albert Belfort (Adolphe Menjou) is attracted to the duchess, but official protocol prohibits him from approaching a member of royalty without proper introductions of which none of his associates can provide.
+Infatuated with her, he resorts to posing as a floor-waiter assigned to her suite—the duties of which he is utterly ignorant.
+His ineptitude offends the duchess and her royal entourage.
+To punish him, she makes him a member of her cortege, and assigns him to very menial labor.
 The duchess, however, finally falls in love with him but is forced to repulse him when others of the royal party find her in the waiter’s arms after she has swooned.
-Months later, while despondently searching for her, the waiter finds her the proprietor of a humble inn and they are reunited.
+Months later, Belort is despondently searching for the duchess, after he has rescued the last of her jewels.
+He finds Xenia, now the proprietor of a humble inn, and they are reunited in mutual love.

 Cast

+Reception

+Exhibitors Herald in its December 19, 1925 edition termed the film “a fast, frisky, gorgeously dressed comedy” with attractive portrayals of the lead protagonists by Menjou and Vidor and based on “a charming and original comedy by Alfred Savoir.”